Wildcards in script control exclusions

 You can use the asterisk (*) as a wildcard when specifying exclusions in the

 Using wildcards in script control exclusions reduces the number of alerts displayed in your console while allowing users to run certain scripts that match the exclusion path and filename.
-For example, you can exclude a specific script by using its full name, or you can use the wildcard to match a group of scripts that share a similar name.
+For example, you can exclude a specific script by using its full name when you use a wildcard in the directory path, or you can use the wildcard to match a group of scripts that share a similar name by using it as part of the file name itself.

 Although the use of wildcards in exclusions provides flexibility, it can also lower your security stance if your exclusions are too broad.
 For example, avoid excluding entire folders such as